 How to join

-Please note: If you wish to attend the Library Book sale preview, then all new and existing subscriptions must be paid by 28 February each year.
+Subscriptions are due 1 April each year.
+Please note: If you wish to attend the Library Book sale preview, then all new and existing subscriptions must be paid 14 days prior to the book sale.

 $10 unwaged; $15 waged; and $20 family (Two adults and any number of children under the age of 18 years living at the same address)